HPInc/cloud_deployment_scripts/quickstart/gcp/tutorial.md

 and you will be prompted to enter each parameter.
 After you answer all the prompts, the script will continue to create the deployment.

 #### prefix
-Enter a prefix for the names of your resources (Maximum 5 characters.
+Enter a prefix for your resource names (Maximum 5 characters.
 Default: quick)

 #### reg_code
 Enter your PCoIP Registration code.